1945 Half Dollar Value Checker: Errors List, “D”, “S” & No Mint Mark Worth

 Other Features of the 1945 Half Dollar

-The 1945 Walking Liberty Half Dollar maintains the series’ standard specifications with a diameter of 30.6 mm, weight of 12.5 grams, and thickness of 2.15 mm.
-The composition consists of 90% silver and 10% copper, containing 11.25 grams of pure silver content.
+The 1945 Walking Liberty Half Dollar has a diameter of 30.6 mm, weighs 12.5 grams, and is 2.15 mm thick.
+The composition is 90% silver and 10% copper, containing 0.3617 troy ounces (11.25 grams) of pure silver per coin.

 Also Read: Top 60+ Most Valuable Walking Liberty Half Dollar (1916 -1947)